 - Don’t Skip Water Changes or Cleaning

 There are countless variations of deep water culture hydroponic systems, including mini-bubblers, dutch buckets, RDWC (recirculating deep water culture), and any number of hybrid and experimental DIY DWC systems.

 A quick YouTube or Pinterest search yields thousands of results, hundreds with how-to instructions for building a simple DWC hydroponic system (like found above).

 Are Deep Water Culture Hydroponic Systems Expensive?

 Depending on the type and size of the deep water culture hydroponic system, they may cost anywhere from $50 or $100 for a small system all the way up to several thousands of dollars for larger setups.

 How Hard Are DIY DWC Hydroponic Systems To Build?

-DIY deep water culture hydroponic systems come in all ranges of skill levels, meaning, it’s up to you how simple or complex of a DIY DWC hydroponic system you attempt to build.
+DIY deep water culture hydroponic systems come in all ranges of skill levels, meaning, it’s up to you how simple or complex a DIY DWC hydroponic system you attempt to build is.

 Some systems are as basic as the one in this article (above), or even simpler (think mini DWC in mason jars).

-However, plenty of DIY DWC and RWDC systems do require quite a bit of detail and attention, if not a bit of skills with handtools like a measureing tape, razor knife, drill, and more.
+However, plenty of DIY DWC and RWDC systems do require quite a bit of detail and attention, if not a bit of skill with hand tools like a measuring tape, razor knife, drill, and more.